GRIEF RESOURCES

 Virtual Meetings

-Animal Emergency & Referral Center of Minnesota offers a Pet Loss Support Group that meets at their Oakdale location on the fourth Tuesday of every month from 7-8:30pm.
+Animal Emergency & Referral Center of Minnesota offers a Pet Loss Support Group that meets at their Oakdale location on the fourth Tuesday of every month from 7:00 pm to 8:30 pm.
 In November and December, the group is held on the third Tuesday due to the holidays.

 Companion Animal Love, Loss & Memories Group (CALLM)